Publication

 Internal Validity

-- Randomisation and allocation: Central 24-hour telephone randomisation; baseline data recorded before allocation; minimisation algorithm balancing age, sex, WFNS grade, aneurysm size/location, and CT blood burden.
+- Randomisation and Allocation: Central 24-hour telephone randomisation with baseline data recorded before allocation; minimisation used for age, sex, WFNS grade, CT blood burden, and aneurysm size/location (supports allocation concealment and baseline balance).

 External Validity